pathupally/Distributed-Intrusion-Detection-Model/README.md

 pip install -r requirements.txt
 ```

+### 3. Download the dataset from Kaggle

+Go to the [Kaggle dataset page](https://www.kaggle.com/datasets/mrwellsdavid/unsw-nb15), download the dataset files, and place all required CSV files in the `data/` directory of this project.

 ---

 ## Usage

 ### 1. Prepare the data

 Ensure all required CSV files are in the `data/` directory.
+If not, download them from Kaggle as described above.

 ### 2. Train and evaluate the model